3dim-computational-imaging/3dim-website/content/authors/florian-willomitzer/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: University of Arizona
+  - name: Wyant College of Optical Sciences - the University of Arizona
     url: ''

 # Short bio (displayed in user profile at end of posts)